fredpengpkuphy/fredpengpkuphy.github.io/_pages/about.md

 Research experience
 ======
 My first research project started from my freshman year, in which I conducted a project with an engineering-oriented approach advised by [Yinjun Wu](https://wuyinjun-1993.github.io/) from [School of Computer Science](https://cs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn).
-The core of it was to leverage the context learning capabilities of the large language model and the retrieval-augmented generation technology to enhance the image reasoning ability of the LLMs.
+We discovered that leveraging the in-context learning capabilities of LLMs and integrating RAG technology can improve the performance of downstream image question-answering tasks.
 The project has reached the final stage.

-My second research project(advised by [Ziming Liu](https://kindxiaoming.github.io/)) is about the bias of activation functions, in which I attempt to investigate the influence of the activation function bias on training dynamics.
-The project is still in the early stage.
+My second research project(advised by [Ziming Liu](https://kindxiaoming.github.io/)) is about the bias of activation functions.
+We found that simple changes(e.g. shifting) in activation functions can lead to unexpected speed-up on toy tasks.
+We are now investigating the underlying mechanism and whether the benefit could scale up to large models.

 Competition experience
 ======